T.O.P's net worth: A look at the wealth of former BIGBANG rap star Choi Seung Hyun

 Poised to be a part of his income is the artist’s new wine venture T’Spot.
 The 2017 Bordeaux and Brut have been personally curated by T.O.P and will be produced in France.
 The bottle was designed by his friend Kohei Nawa, a Japanese contemporary artist.
 Bordeaux features Merlot, Cabernet Franc, and Cabernet Sauvignon grapes.
 It pours ruby red and offers notes of berries, cherries, plum and vanilla in every sip.

 The Sparkling Brut meanwhile features Airen grapes and pours a bright yellow-gold.
 A quick sip offers notes of white flowers and crisp apples.
-While the red is priced at USD 15 (INR 1,300 approx.), the white sits at USD 13 (INR 1,100 approx.) In the interaction with Prestige, he explained that the wallet-friendly prices were a means to support an arts foundation — to which he’d send a portion of the sales.
+While the red is priced at USD 15, the white sits at USD 13.
+In the interaction with Prestige, he explained that the wallet-friendly prices were a means to support an arts foundation — to which he’d send a portion of the sales.
 “It started when I was going through some tough times, as a way to pay back fan support.
 I came up with this idea that I wanted to share some good wines at a reasonable price.
 It doesn’t have to be only for certain people out there — I want to share with everyone,” he said.

 High-end art